Monoclonal antibody therapy for non-Hodgkin lymphoma

 What is monoclonal antibody therapy?

-Monoclonal antibody therapy is a common type of immunotherapy.
+Monoclonal antibody therapy is a common type of targeted therapy.
 The body's immune system naturally produces antibodies.
 When produced in the laboratory, these substances can be programmed to make tumor cells more visible to the immune system and to block their growth signals.

 One example, monoclonal antibodies (MAbs or MoAbs), are laboratory-produced antibodies (proteins) that locate and bind to specific substances (antigens) on cancerous cells, and eventually destroy the cells.